Research your new home and think about where you want to live

 If you are on your own, the simplest, safest and most convenient option is on-campus accommodation.
 Staying in a residential college saves you time and money on transport, and also protects you from the expense and uncertainties of the rental property market.
 On-campus accommodation can run out fast, and is not guaranteed for any student, so be sure to register as soon as possible before you leave for Australia.
 Register with your institution, or ask your Student Contact Officer for help.

 You may also consider home-stay accommodation—boarding with a local family in their home—or sharing accommodation with other students.
 In a home-stay arrangement, the house is usually furnished and you only need to furnish your own room.
 Contact the student accommodation unit at your institution for more details.
 Many institutions have this information on their website.
-If your family is joining you in Australia, renting a private house or flat will be your best accommodation option.
-However, available rental properties can be limited across all Australian capitals, and the cost of rent can be high.
-Websites that provide useful information on available rental properties include:

 If you think on-campus accommodation is the best option for you, you should register with your institution early and contact them before leaving home.